 In Confluence, I have taken this technique into a new direction with the prolation canon.
 Similar to the microcanon, the instruments play the same motive canonically, entering one after another.
 However, in the prolation canon, they also play at different speeds.
 Each time the motive starts at different instances in each voice, polyphony is created as each version against one another sounding out-of synch.
 Gradually the instruments line up into short moments of unison and then drift apart again.
 Ornamentation idiomatic to both Chinese and Western string instruments is used to create varied surface textures.
 All four instruments play in the same register, bringing the viola, and especially the cello to their highest register.
 With special attention to adjusting the tone, articulation, and vibrato in order to balance between the two erhus with the Western strings, the result is a sophisticated ensemble.
 A word of gratitude to Ms. Lan Tung, who, with the Vancouver Erhy Quartet commissioned the work.

 Created during the pandemic year, the Vancouver Erhu Quartet explores the sonic possibilities combining the erhu with western strings.
 The quartet consists of Vancouver erhu players Lan Tung and Jun Rong, violinist/violist Parmela Attariwala, and cellist Sungyong Lim.
-They bring together expertise in various genres, from traditional, contemporary, classical, avant-garde, and world/cross-cultural music to interdisciplinary performances.
-This concert is the quartet’s first performance with in-person audience, and it will give the world premiere of music by Vancouver and Montreal composers Edward Top, Jin Zhang, and Tim Brady.
+They bring together expertise in various genres, from traditional, contemporary, classical, avant-garde, to world/cross-cultural music.
+This concert is the quartet’s first performance with in-person audience, and it will perform music by Canadian composers Edward Top, Jin Zhang, Mark Armanini, and Tim Brady.

-Traditional music in Asia often has unison melodies played on a number of instruments, but each may be with different ornamentation to complement one another.
+The program includes three world premieres: Traditional music in Asia often has unison melodies played on a number of instruments, but each may be with different ornamentation to complement one another.
 Edward Top’s “Confluence” combines this approach with Dutch minimalist “microcanon” technique, where a motive in unison is played deliberately slightly out-of sync to create a delay effect.
 Tim Brady’s music has two contrasting moods: slow static harmonies and fast polyrhythms.
 Being an erhu player himself, Jin Zhang composes “Teasing Golden Snake” with idiomatic erhu techniques to vividly depict a dynamic scene of snake dance and the magic of an entertaining snake charmer.
-Mark Armanini’s new arrangement of his romantic “Night Song” brings out the singing quality of the four instruments that weave densely together.
+In addition, Mark Armanini’s new arrangement of his romantic “Night Song” brings out the singing quality of the four instruments that weave densely together.

 Known for its expressive sounds, the erhu (Chinese violin) is a very versatile instrument that has been used in various musical genres around the world.
 An instrument of ancient roots, the modern erhu has undergone significant development in its construction/workmanship, techniques, and repertoire.
 Some variations in the erhu family include gaohu (tuned a 5th higher), zhonghu (tuned a 5th lower), and lower tone erhu.
 An erhu quartet is a new performance format starting to emerge in Asia in recent years.
 There are currently only a handful of erhu quartets in the world, and Vancouver Erhu Quartet is the first one in Canada.